-3.2.1 Complete Capacity Reassignment (CCR)

-If triggered, this method recalculates and reconfigures all tunnels in the network.
+1) Complete Capacity Reassignment (CCR): If triggered, this method recalculates and reconfigures all tunnels in the network.
 There are two options to define a trigger.
 The most intuitive is to iterate the CCR in regular time intervals and thus independent of the current network state.
-A small iteration interval requires much computation power and causes high signaling and configuration effort.
-A long interval may lead to large response times in case of traffic changes and to unbalanced blocking probabilities.
+A small iteration interval requires much computation power and causes high signaling and configuration effort while a long iteration interval may lead to large response times in case of traffic changes and to unbalanced blocking probabilities.
 Both extremes must be avoided.
 Another option is to explicitly trigger the CCR whenever the blocking probability of one or more tunnels leave a predefined tolerance interval.
 This interval provides an upper and lower bound for its corresponding blocking probability.
-CCR is triggered only if the current blocking probabilities of some b2b aggregates change significantly, i.e., if they leave their assigned tolerance intervals.
+CCR is triggered only if the current blocking probability changes significantly, i.e., if it leaves its tolerance interval.
 The trigger for CCR can therefore be a capacity under- or overprovisioning in the TE tunnels.